-- the preferred alternative means of carrying out the project based on the consideration of environmental, health, social and economic effects, the impacts on the rights and interests of Indigenous peoples, technical and economic feasibility, and the use of best available technologies; and - the methodology and criteria that were used to compare the alternative means, to determine the preferred means of carrying out the project, and to justify the exclusions of other solutions, based on the trade-offs associated with the preferred and other alternative means.
+- the preferred alternative means of carrying out the Project based on the consideration of environmental, health, social and economic effects, the impacts on the rights and interests of Indigenous peoples, technical and economic feasibility, and the use of best available technologies; and - the methodology and criteria that were used to compare the alternative means, to determine the preferred means of carrying out the Project, and to justify the exclusions of other solutions, based on the trade-offs associated with the preferred and other alternative means.

-The application of GBA+ to the analysis of alternative means of carrying out the project is necessary to inform how effects may vary for various subgroups (e.g. by gender, age, ethnicity, socio-economic status, health status, etc.).
-The proponent must also indicate how the views and information provided by Indigenous peoples, the public and other participants were considered in establishing and applying the criteria for comparing the project's alternative means.
+The application of GBA+ to the analysis of alternative means of carrying out the Project is necessary to inform how effects may vary for various subgroups (e.g. by gender, age, ethnicity, socio-economic status, health status, etc.).
+The Proponent must also indicate how the views and information provided by

+Indigenous peoples, the public and other participants were considered in establishing and applying the criteria for comparing the Project's alternative means.

-In its alternative means analysis, the proponent must address the following project elements and components:
+In its alternative means analysis, the Proponent must address the following project elements and components:

-- · project site location; - access to the project site; - location of key project components, including a list of facilities and infrastructures for which locations may only be determined later (see also section 2.2 of Annex I); - route for any linear or other infrastructure development or modification, including means for transportation of bitumen to existing processing facilities (see also section 2.4 of Annex I) - facility design; - processing facilities location and design; - excavation methods; - · construction alternatives; - mining operations (e.g. open pit, underground, bitumen extraction) (see section 2.4 of Annex I); - suspension, abandonment, decommissioning and reclamation options; - thermal energy and electric power sources for the project site, and other stationary sources to provide heat or steam to the project (see section 2.2 of Annex I); - waste disposal and management, including tailings management (see sections 2.4 and 2.9; of Annex I); - management of excavated materials, including potentially acid-generating or leachable materials; - crossing, diversion and dewatering of watercourses and waterbodies, including wetlands; - management of water supply and wastewater, including location of the final effluent discharge points and water treatment technologies and techniques to control effluent quality; - control technologies to minimize air emission and ensure air quality management (see section 2.7 of Annex I); - any component or activity that has an effect on critical habitat of a species listed under the Species at Risk Act; and - the timing options for various components and phases of the project.
+- · project site location; - access to the Project site; - location of key project components, including a list of facilities and infrastructures for which locations may only be determined later (see also section 2.2, AB TOR (Annex I)); - route for any linear or other infrastructure development or modification, including means for transportation of bitumen to the Project (see also section 2.
+4, AB TOR (Annex I)) - · facility design; - processing facilities location and design; drilling methods for water disposal wells; - · construction alternatives; - suspension, abandonment, decommissioning and reclamation options; - thermal energy and/or electric power sources for the Project site, and other stationary sources to provide heat or steam to the Project (see section 2.2, AB TOR (Annex I)); - waste disposal and management, including waste management (see section 2.7, AB TOR (Annex I)); - crossing and diversion of watercourses and waterbodies, including wetlands; - management of water supply and wastewater, including location of the final effluent discharge points and water treatment technologies and techniques to control effluent quality (see sections 2.6.1 and 2.6.3, AB TOR (Annex I)); - control technologies to minimize air emission and ensure air quality management (see section 2.5, AB TOR (Annex I)); - · effects associated with risks from accidents and malfunctions. - any component or activity that has an effect on critical habitat of a species listed under the Species at Risk Act; and - the timing options for various components and phases of the Project.

-The information provided to satisfy the requirements of section 2.4 of Annex I may be referenced as relevant to meet the requirements above, as applicable to the assessment of alternative means for process and infrastructure, including for tailings management.
+The information provided to satisfy the requirements of section 2.2 of the AB TOR (Annex I) may be referenced as relevant to meet the requirements above, as applicable to the assessment of alternative means for process and infrastructure, including for waste management.